-Sirius Group members dispose of over 1000 products a day, supporting the WEEE directive.
+Our team disposes over 1000 products a day, supporting the WEEE directive.
 We only charge for the cost of transporting the item to be disposed.

 The majority of customers who choose disposal also opt for our disconnection service when available.
 If you've selected our cooking or TV installation service, disconnection is already included.
-Disconnection and transportation is included with our Premium Delivery service (available with in-store purchases only).

 All new electrical and electronic equipment we sell can be recycled!
-You can tell because our products include a ‘crossed out wheeled bin symbol’ like this.
+You can tell because our products include a 'crossed out wheeled bin symbol' like this

-Even if your old product doesn’t have the ‘crossed out wheeled bin’ symbol, the good news is we’ll gladly accept and recycle your old electrical and electronic equipment to the best of our ability.
+Even if your old product doesn't have the 'crossed out wheeled bin' symbol, the good news is well gladly accept and recycle your old electrical and electronic equipment to the best of our ability.

 BENEFITS OF RECYCLING